Lucyjpjones/LucyJones-resume/README.md

 * **Typography**
   * The Montserrat font is the main font used throughout the whole website with Sans Serif as the fallback font in case for any reason the font isn't being imported into the site correctly.
 Montserrat is a clean font used frequently in programming, so it is both attractive and appropriate.

+  * White background used throughout site to avoid any visual obstacles and helping add visual emphasis to other important parts of the design.
+I decided to use an off-white (#fafafa) as it is easier on the eyes.

 #### Wireframes